seqan/seqan3/doc/tutorial/sequence_file/index.md

 ## Reading paired-end reads {#sequence_file_section_fun_with_ranges}

-In modern Next Generation Sequencing experiments you often have paired-end read data which is split into two files.
+In modern Next Generation Sequencing experiments, you often encounter paired-end read data which is split into two files.
-The read pairs are identified by their identical name/id and that their position in the two files is the same.
+The read pairs are identified by their identical id and position in the files.

 If you want to handle one pair of reads at a time, you can do so easily with a seqan3::views::zip.